inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/log-correlation.md

         key: "traceid" # the key which is used to store the trace id in the MDC
 ```

-By default, the trace-id will be inserted into all MDCs.
+By default, the TraceID will be inserted into all MDCs.
 If required, you can selectively exclude the supported libraries using the following flags:
 ```yaml
 inspectit:
   tracing: